morfeus929/testAngular/README.md

 Your task is creating a simple music library that create, retrieve, edit and delete music albums.
 There are some albums already registered in the database of your services.
 You are not required to make a fancy page but your music library project must be shown in a reasonable way in terms of User Experience.

+*How to start?*

+Fork the project [Angular JS Exam project](https://github.com/thiagoh/angular-js-exam-project).
+This project must be the basis of yours

 ## Requirements

+- Your project must be a for of [Angular JS Exam project](https://github.com/thiagoh/angular-js-exam-project)
 - The page must be responsive
 - You cannot create or edit the existing REST Services
 - You must create tests with Jasmine + Karma